p0pr0ck5/dreamcloud-docs/source/dreamcompute/gettingstarted/how-to-create-private-networks-with-nova-and-neutron.rst

 The above command creates a semisonic size instance, using the default security group and the Ubuntu 16.04 operating system image.
-The remaining values will vary per tenant, and will need to be specified instead.
+The remaining values vary per tenant, and need to be specified instead.
 The LONG-NETWORK-UUID-HERE is the ID given from "neutron net-list", the KEYNAME from "nova keypair-list" and the instance name any name desired for the instance.